 Managing Blood Pressure

 Managing your blood pressure is a positive action towards maintaining a healthy life.
 Because elevated blood pressure normally has no symptoms, you should regularly check your blood pressure.
-You can choose to buy a blood pressure monitor or visit a doctor to have your blood pressure measured.
+You can choose to buy a blood pressure monitor or visit a doctor or pharmacy (or any other place with a publicly available monitor) to have your blood pressure measured.

 If you realize that you have hypertension, start taking steps to lower and manage your blood pressure.

 Remember that a healthy lifestyle is the key to avoiding many heart diseases.
-Exercise regularly, take your medicine as prescribed, and eat healthy.
+Exercise regularly, take your medicine as prescribed, and eat healthfully.